-Famagusta City Walls are another must-to-see place in Famagusta.
-The walls which are still remarkably well preserved are about two miles in length and they totally encircle the old city of Famagusta.
+markably well preserved are about two miles in length and they totally encircle the old city of magusta.
 The walls were built by the Lusignans.
-Initially the walls were high but thin, that's why when the Venetians took over the island from the Lusignans they immediately brought in specialists from Venice to fortify the walls which were no longer suitable defence against artillery fire particularly against the Ottomans who were seen as the major threat.
-The walls and bastions were renovated, updated and strengthened.
+Initially the walls were high but thin, that's when the Venetians took over the island from the Lusignans they immediately brought in when the Venetians took over the walls which were no longer suitable defence against tillery fire particularly against the Ottomans who were seen as the major threat.
+The walls and master the still and strengthened.